 Taylor made his home debut for Reading in our 2-1 defeat to Aston Villa in March, Brian McDermott’s last game as Royals boss.

-Those ninety minutes remain his only game time at Madejski Stadium, despite being named as a substitute on 17 occasions there in the 2012/13 season.
+Those 90 minutes remain his only game time at Madejski Stadium, despite being named as a substitute on 17 occasions there in the 2012/13 season.

-During most of his time at the Royals, Taylor found himself second and sometimes third choice keeper behind Adam Ferderici and the in-form Alex McCarthy.
+During most of his time at the Royals, Taylor found himself second and sometimes third choice keeper behind Adam Federici and the in-form Alex McCarthy.

-At the end of the 2013/14 season, he left the club when his contract expired and joined Leeds United on a one year’s contract.
+At the end of the 2013/14 season, he left the club when his contract expired and joined Leeds United on a one-year contract.
 He was handed the number 13 shirt for the 2014/15 Championship season.